 In one secure and locked area in the home, have all important items, like passports, life insurance, will, power of attorney, S.S. cards, and account statements.
 See this image below or visit the post for 20 PERSONAL IMPORTANT DOCUMENTS TO KEEP SAFE.
 Visit our HOW TO ORGANIZE IMPORTANT DOCUMENTS IN A FIREPROOF SAFE for a DIY way to organize these documents.

 There are plenty of options to store these items.
 Look for things that are fireproof if possible.
-There are also estate planning books where they can right the contact information and where the documents are located for easy access.
+There are also estate planning books where they can write the contact information and where the documents are located for easy access.
 Below are some I found on Amazon (affiliate).

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn an affiliate commission if you click through and decide to make a purchase.